EricZimmermann/ECSE444-Filtering/README.md

 Pre and Post processing of images are done using python whose requirements are found in the root directory of the project and are be installed via:
 `pip install -r requirements.txt`

+Note: `pip install jupyter` if you would like to look at notebooks

 ## Preprocessing
 Done once!
 Colored images in .jpg or .png are converted from RBG to grayscale, resmapled, and flattened into `.txt` files for processing.
 Preprocess pipeline creates a clean.txt and noise.txt outputs where a noise image is created to validate the algorithms below.